Chymyst/chymyst-core/docs/chymyst04.md

 Our idea was that the processing will stop when there are no `interm` molecules left.
 However, the `interm` molecules are produced by previous reactions, which may take time.
 We do not know when each `interm` molecule will be injected: there may be prolonged periods of absence of any `interm` molecules in the soup (while some reactions are still busy evaluating `f`).
-The runtime engine cannot know which reactions will eventually inject some more `interm` molecules, and so there is no way to detect that the entire map/reduce job is done.
+The runtime engine cannot know which reactions will eventually inject some more `interm` molecules, and so there is no way to detect whether the entire map/reduce job is finished.

 It is the programmer's responsibility to organize the reactions such that the “end-of-job” situation can be detected.
 The simplest way of doing this is to count how many `accum` reactions have been run.